andrewt3000/MachineLearning/neuralNets.md

 Overfitting</a> - Srivastava et al 2014 </sub>

 ### Early termination
-**Early termination** is to stop training when the training error is getting lower but the validation error is increasing.
-This indicates overfitting.
+**Early termination** is a regularization technique.
+Early termination is to stop training when the training error is getting lower but the validation error is increasing.
+Testing poorly on the validation set indicates overfitting.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/early_term.png" />